cano159/HybridDBT-benchmarks/README.md

 	$ ./benchmarkLib.py 2mm 3mm

-The list of accepted application is:
+The list of accepted application can be obtained running:

+	$ ./benchmarkLib.py -h